codevalley/friday-api/docs/guides/entity-guide.md

    - If a new domain rule requires a custom error, define it in `domain/exceptions.py`.
 The service can catch it and raise an HTTP 400 or 422 as appropriate.
    - Consistent usage clarifies the difference between domain issues vs. repository failures.

-6. **Embrace the “Single Source of Truth”**
+6. **Embrace the "Single Source of Truth"**
-   - For each new feature, always ask: “Which domain entity is responsible for that rule or data?”
-Then implement it in that entity’s domain logic.
+   - For each new feature, always ask: "Which domain entity is responsible for that rule or data?"
+Then implement it in that entity's domain logic.
    - Resist putting the logic in the router or repository.

 7. **Refactoring is Easier with Separation**
    - Because each layer is clearly defined, if you later decide to switch from MySQL to Postgres, only your repository code changes.
-   - If you add a new transport mechanism (like a gRPC server or a new GraphQL field), you mostly only add new router/resolvers.
+   - If you add a new transport mechanism (like a new API version or a new endpoint), you mostly only add new router/resolvers.
 The domain and service remain the same.

 ---

 ### Summarized Advice for New Features

-- **Add Domain**: Create the new entity’s domain model (`XYZData`), ensure all validations are there.
+- **Add Domain**: Create the new entity's domain model (`XYZData`), ensure all validations are there.
 - **Add Repository**: Create the SQLAlchemy model (`XYZ`) and a repository class if needed.
 - **Add Service**: Orchestrate domain logic + repository calls.
 Catch domain errors, raise `HTTPException` if needed.
 - **Add Router**: Provide endpoints (`POST`, `GET`, etc.).
 Return appropriate Pydantic response schemas.
 - **Add/Update Tests**: Domain tests, repository tests, service tests, router tests.
-Keep them consistent and don’t skip layers.
+Keep them consistent and don't skip layers.

 By sticking to these guidelines, you ensure that each new feature (or entity) remains **easy to reason about**, **test**, and **extend**—keeping the overall codebase in good health.